 The Open University

 All aspects of criminal justice history, c.1750-present; the historiography of nationalism; the social history of poverty and welfare; memoirs and autobiographies as historical sources.

 Current research projects include a broad history of the Vagrancy Act (1824) and its manifold impacts on English society, a history of the development and impact of Photofit as a technology of police identification, and a theoretical piece analysing the genesis and trajectory of historical criminology.

-I am currently supervising two Ph.D. students, as below, but Ph.D. applications on any of the above topics are welcome.
+I am currently supervising three Ph.D. students, as below, but Ph.D. applications on any of the above topics are welcome.
 For informal advice, please contact me as detailed above..

 The Open University is a member of CHASE (The Consortium for Humanities and the Arts, South-East England), an AHRC-funded Doctoral Training Partnership.
 I serve as our Academic Lead on the CHASE Management Board and as Chair of the CHASE Training and Development Group.
 If you would be interested in applying to CHASE for a doctoral studentsihp, I'd be delighted to hear from you.

-I am a member of the editorial board of the bi-lingual journal Crime, History and Societies/Crime, Histoire et Societes.
+I am the editor of the bi-lingual journal Crime, History and Societies/Crime, Histoire et Societes.

 |International Centre for Comparative Criminological Research (ICCCR)||Centre||Faculty of Social Sciences|

 |International Centre for the History of Crime, Policing and Justice||Centre||Faculty of Arts|